Ruchi-dev-source/git-practice/README.md

 # git-practice
 my git learning repository
-daily progress will be added on this repo getting how git plays an important role in daily life
+daily progress will be added on this repo getting how git plays an important role in daily life,whatever